firedrakeproject/firedrake/docs/source/visualisation.rst

    projected.write(f)

 .. note::
    This feature requires Paraview version 5.5.0 or better.
-If you must use an older version of Paraview, you must manually interpolate mesh coordinates and field coordinates to a piecewise linear function space, represented with either Lagrange or discontinuous Lagrange basis functions.
+If you must use an older version of Paraview, you must manually interpolate mesh coordinates and field coordinates to a piecewise linear function space, represented with either a Lagrange or discontinuous Lagrange basis.

 Using Paraview on higher order data